qiskit-community/qiskit-experiments/CONTRIBUTING.md

 stdlib unittest runner, a similar result can be accomplished by using the [`--buffer`](https://docs.python.org/3/library/unittest.html#command-line-options) option (e.g. `python -m unittest discover --buffer ./test/python`).

+#### Other testing related settings

+The test code defines some environment variables that may occasionally be useful to set:

++ `TEST_TIMEOUT`: An integer representing the maximum time a test can take before it is considered a failure.
++ `QE_USE_TESTTOOLS`: Set this variable to `FALSE`, `0`, or `NO` to have the tests use `unittest.TestCase` as the base class.
+Otherwise, the default is `testtools.TestCase` which is an extension of `unittest.TestCase`.
+In some situations, a developer may wish to use a workflow that is not compatible with the `testtools` extensions.

 ### Code style